jodokae/cmput663-architecture/README.md

 Next Steps (23.10.17):

-0. Extract out of Husact (takes too long, or aborts)
+0. Extract out of Husact (takes too long, or OutOfMemException) Extend Husact to Headless version which extracts into another format (see 4)
 1. Check Extracted Data
 2. Transform Result
 3. Decide how to define architecture